FrankJohnson-cyber/FrankJohnson-cyber/README.md

 # <a href="https://www.linkedin.com/in/security101/">Frank Johnson's</a> IT and Cybersecurity Project Portfolio 🔐

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+I am deeply passionate about cybersecurity and thrive on addressing complex challenges through hands-on projects.
+These initiatives, ranging from vulnerability management to threat detection, enable me to engage deeply with the dynamic and rapidly evolving field of cybersecurity.
+I invite you to explore these projects to gain insight into the work I have undertaken to enhance security operations and processes.

 ## ⚠️ Vulnerability Management Projects